ab5tract/new_media/thesis/final_sprint/introduction.md

 This relates with the increasingly generative nature of contemporary design.
 All of which are generated from a plain-text file whose syntax conforms to a format standard called 'markdown.'
 The polycephalous nature of _the text itself_ thus demands further branching into a discussion of formats.
 What are the attributes of the class of process to which formats belong?
 Formats are seen as stable, yet they move like glass (or glaciar) in the nano-magnitudes of the digital.
 Formats provide another point of contrast between process and material perceptual orientations.

 The discussion of generativity provides further means to demonstrate the equilibrium of human and digital processes.
 Analyzed materially, these processes are chunks of code electronically lifted from hard drive platters, loaded into system memory, and then executed via the assemblage of chips on the computer's motherboard by way of instructions from the operating system currently residing as a mass of memory heaps in RAM chips.
 Analyzed _processually_, however, these digital processes are properly seen as deriving from interactions with human beings.
 That is to say, digital and human processes are intimately intertwined, from the design of their physical landscape of execution (microcircuitry) to the instructions derived from the user.
 From a process angle the computer becomes something of an external nervous system, extending and modifying the realm of human potentiality even as it surpasses the capacity of a single mind to functionally comprehend the entirety of its workings.[^4]

-[^4]: The chips produced by Intel, for example, are too complex for any single person to ever hope to entirely understand (!CITE!).
+[^4]: The chips produced by Intel, for example, are too complex for any single person to ever hope to entirely understand.
-The design world is increasingly dominated by generativity.

 ### Print is (meta)static, code is (meta)process ###

 The flat/deep distinction proposed by Hayles is, by its formualation, material.
 Problematizing this material focus is the interwoven nature of print and code.
-As the historiographic case will demonstrate, typesetting is a _non-reducible_ process (NP-Incomplete).
-This non-reducibility of typesetting reflects the non-reducibility of computational processing of language, as well as the non-reducibility of language into the very concepts which it has developed through attempts to describe.
+As the historiographic case will demonstrate, typesetting is a _non-reducible_ process (NP-Complete).
+This non-reducibility of typesetting reflects the non-reducibility of computational processing of language, as well as the non-reducibility of language, as signifier, into that which is actually signified.
+This "turtles all the way down" scenario has intriguing implications from a process perspective as we investigate the methods that have been developed in order to work around this non-reducibility.
-[Florian Cramer goes here!!]

-## Remote Controls, or: the Epitome of Cool Media? ##
+## Remote Controls ##

 Is it possible to take the remote control and use it to create a metaphor for all human-computer interaction?